nixonpj/wedding-site/content/our-story.md

 ## The First Date

 There was no first date.
 Neither of us know when we started dating.
-So we have retroactively declared Setptember 2022 to be the dawn of our relationship.
+So we have retroactively declared September 2022 to be the dawn of our relationship.

 ## Growing Together